stas-sultanov/azure-monitor-telemetry/src/readme.md

 The `TelemetryClient` class supports working with:

-- An instance of **Application Insights** resource in an insecure (default) way.<br/>
+- An instance of **Application Insights** resource in an insecure (default) way.
   This [code sample](#init-with-single-publisher) demonstrates the initialization of the `TelemetryClient` class with one instance of the `HttpTelemetryPublisher` class.
-- An instance of **Application Insights** resource in a secure way via Entra authentication.<br/>
+- An instance of **Application Insights** resource in a secure way via Entra authentication.
   This [code sample](#init-with-entra-auth) demonstrates the initialization of the `TelemetryClient` class with one instance of the `HttpTelemetryPublisher` class configured to work with Entra authentication.
-- Multiple instances of **Application Insights** resource.<br/>
+- Multiple instances of **Application Insights** resource.
-  This [code sample](#init-with-multiple-publishers) demonstrates the initialization of the `TelemetryClient` class with two instances of the `HttpTelemetryPublisher` class to send telemetry to different instances of the **Application Insights** resource.<br/>
+  This [code sample](#http-dependency-tracking) demonstrates the initialization of the `TelemetryClient` class with two instances of the `HttpTelemetryPublisher` class to send telemetry to different instances of the **Application Insights** resource.
-  Note that instances of the Azure Application Insights resource should be in different Azure Subscriptions.

 ## Supported Telemetry Types